bcmk/siren/README.md

 For models
 ----------

-Add a link to your profile page or share it on Twitter, Instagram or other social media.
+Add a link to your profile page and share it on Twitter, Instagram or other social media.
 Telegram users clicking it follow you in our bot.
 From that moment they receive a notification whenever you start broadcasting.
 Use following links: